Earthquakes can be a devastating force of nature, capable of producing a multitude of hazards.

 Flooding is not the first hazard you’d think of in the event of an earthquake, but it can and does occur.

 Earthquakes can uplift the ground, causing rivers to flow upstream and flood low-lying areas.
-Quakes can also block stream and river flow, either due to incredible surface faulting or earthquake-triggered landslides.
+Quakes can also block stream and river flow due to incredible surface faulting or earthquake-triggered landslides.

-Man-made drainage can also be destroyed in urban areas as well as broken high-pressure pipes, both contributing or directly causing flooding.
+Artificial drainage can also be destroyed in urban areas and broken high-pressure pipes, both contributing to or directly causing flooding.

-Liquefaction events, as groundwater ruptures the surface, can also flood unsuspecting areas.
+As groundwater ruptures the surface, liquefaction events can also flood unsuspecting areas.

-In catastrophic events, water barriers such as levees or dams can be breached or fail completely, causing a torrent of water to flood surrounding areas.
+In catastrophic events, water barriers such as levees or dams can be breached or fail, causing a torrent of water to flood surrounding areas.

 Fires & Power Outages